Logo Picture Left SideLogo Picture Right SideLogo Text at Center

 • “Brown-Stone (The end of an era)” (November 1869) The Manufacturer and Builder, Vol. 1, Issue 11, November 1869, pgs.
 332-333.
 (Article in digital images viewed at American Memory, Library of Congress.)

 • Brunner and Lay Tool Catalog - Brunner & Lay, Manufacturers of Marble, Stone, Granite and Bricklayers’ Tools, Stone Jacks, Derricks, and Contractors’ Supplies, 570 West Polk Street, Corner Jefferson and Polk Streets, Chicago, Illinois.
 (No date of publication) (Please Note: Using the link at the beginning of this section will take you a menu from which you can access the individual pages of this catalog.
-You can also use this Brunner and Lay Tool Catalog PDF link to view the booklet in PDF format.)
+You can also use this Brunner and Lay Tool Catalog PDF link to view the booklet.)

 • Building and Ornamental Stones of the United States,” by George P. Merrill, article in Popular Science Monthly, conducted by E. L. and W. J. Youmans, Vol. XXVII, May to October, 1885.